rethinkdb/rethinkdb-rs/api/python/index.md

 conn.close(noreply_wait=True)
 {% endapibody %}

 Close an open connection.
-By default, the connection remains open until all outstanding noreply writes have been processed.
-This can be changed by setting `noreply_wait` to `False`.
+Closing a connection waits until all outstanding requests have finished and then frees any open resources associated with the connection.
+If `noreply_wait` is set to `false`, all outstanding requests are canceled immediately.

 Closing a connection cancels all outstanding requests and frees the memory associated with any open cursors.